 Undergraduate Degree in Architectural Engineering

-The Educational Objectives of the Architectural Engineering Program are:
+The Architectural Engineering Program Educational Objectives are:”

 Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program will demonstrate achievement in the following areas:

 - Our graduates will practice in one of the areas appropriate to the interdisciplinary field of architectural engineering (architecture, construction management, building services engineering, or structural engineering).

 - Our graduates will demonstrate leadership qualities (such as career advancement, community service, and professional society activity) and maintain high standards for professional and ethical behavior.

 - Our graduates will pursue continuing education opportunities.